Simon Soon

 Khoo Salma Nasution.
 2007.
 Streets of George Town, Penang.
 Penang: Areca Books,156.

 Penang Riots Report.
 1867.
-Commissioners under the Penang Riots Enquiry Act of 1867 stting in the Office of the Public Works Department, George Town, Penang, 204-5.
+Commissioners under the Penang Riots Enquiry Act of 1867 sitting in the Office of the Public Works Department, George Town, Penang, 204-5.